 Our ancestors believed they were key to aging peacefully.
 Because of their shells, you will see that many civilizations perceived them as a symbol of defense.
 The shell aims to provide security for many animals who hunt turtles.

 Therefore, shells are often depicted as the homes of the turtles.
 However, the truth is widely different.
 The shells are interconnected with the animal’s spines and ribs.
+Nerve endings and blood vessels attach to the shell, so a turtle without a shell cannot survive.
 For that reason, many consider them a symbol of strength and stability.

 Turtles and Environment